A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: A Computational Model of Mental Rotation

-For the first module, we adopt the equivariant architecture proposed by \cite{dupont2020equivariant} (see Fig. \ref{fig:eqnr_arch} and caption for details), which is a convolutional auto-encoder trained on 2D images of centered 3D objects from varying viewpoints.
-During training, pairs of images of the same object at different poses are encoded, and each latent is rotated to the other’s pose for reconstruction.\footnote{We do not explicitly propose a neural mechanism for this rotation operation, but see Discussion for speculations on how it may be implemented in a biologically plausible neural system.} This enforces spatial structure in the latent space, resulting in a latent representation that is equivariant to the group of 3D rotations $\mathrm{SO}(3)$.
+\textbf{Module I for Spatial Representation.} For the first module, we adopt the equivariant architecture proposed by \cite{dupont2020equivariant} (see \hyperref[fig:eqnr_vsm_arch]{Fig.~\ref*{fig:eqnr_vsm_arch}} and caption for details), which is a convolutional auto-encoder trained on 2D images of centered 3D objects from varying viewpoints.
+During training, pairs of images of the same object at different poses are encoded, and each latent is rotated to the other’s pose for reconstruction.\footnote{We do not explicitly propose a neural mechanism for this rotation operation, but see \hyperref[sapp:action_why]{App.~\ref*{sapp:action_why}} for speculations on how it may be implemented in a biologically plausible neural system.} This enforces spatial structure in the latent space, resulting in a latent representation that is equivariant to the group of 3D rotations $\mathrm{SO}(3)$.
 Note that this is achieved without 3D supervision, in line with human experience.
 At inference time, novel 2D views can be synthesized by applying a 3D rotation matrix directly to the latent representation.
+This architecture is used because it produces a \textbf{spatial representation}, thus enabling one of the key functional aspect of mental rotation: manipulation of internal representations that are analog (spatially structured) rather than symbolic, and formed by the 3D structures inferred from 2D views consistent with the literature cited in \hyperref[sec:Lit]{Section~\ref*{sec:Lit}}.
 The architectural backbone and core training procedure from \cite{dupont2020equivariant} are unchanged for the purposes of our model; the model was simply trained from scratch on our custom dataset of Shepard-Metzler objects.
-This module is trained on 50,000 image pairs (see App. \ref{subsubsec:data_splits} for more details).
+This module is trained on 50,000 image pairs (see \hyperref[subsubsec:data_splits]{App.~\ref*{subsubsec:data_splits}} for more details).

-This architecture is used because it produces a \textbf{spatial representation}, thus enabling one of the key functional aspect of mental rotation: manipulation of internal representations that are analog (spatially structured) rather than propositional (symbolic), and formed by the 3D structures inferred from 2D views consistent with the literature cited in Section 2.